apache/ozone-site/README.md

 To render it you need hugo static site generator (https://gohugo.io/getting-started/installing) which is available for the most popular platforms as a single binary.

-To render the final website use the following command:
+To check the rendered website use the following command (and check the temporary, rendered version at `./public`):

 ```
 hugo